Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Detect the likely first and last name structure of up to 100 full names.
-For better accuracy, provide a local context*
+*Infer the likely first/last name structure of a name, ex.
+John Smith or SMITH, John or SMITH; John.
+Giving a local context improves precision. *

 > Body parameter